The Science Behind Why a Gratitude Journal Works (Raise Grateful Kids)

 However, knowing these facts about the positive impact of gratitude isn’t enough.
 We have to choose happiness.
 Just like when you train for a track meet, no one else can run around that track to make you faster, choosing gratitude is something you must do for yourself.
 There will always be things to complain about.
 We have to train our minds to see the good over the bad.

-Click below to sign up for a free mini-eCourse that will help you raise grateful kids.
-In the eCourse is a free gratitude journal designed specifically for tweens/teens.
+Click below to get instant access to the free gratitude journal designed specifically for tweens/teens and families.
 Also, you’ll get two free bonuses if you sign up now.
-I can’t wait to see you there!

-Join this community of moms of older kids below!
-I’m so glad you want in!
+Join this community of moms of tweens and teens

 Cheryl is a mom of 3 boys, wife, speaker, high school teacher, and author of Empowered Moms & Kids.
 She has a Master’s degree in Educational Leadership and is passionate about learning and teaching.
 On www.empoweredmomsandkids.com you’ll find inspiration and encouragement for moms raising tweens and/or teens.
 Read more in the “about” section of this page.